Vorckea/portfolio-analyzer/README.md

 ## Usage

-The main analysis workflow is in [notebooks/portfolio_analysis.ipynb](notebooks/portfolio_analysis.ipynb).
+The primary workflow is provided in [notebooks/portfolio_analysis.ipynb](notebooks/portfolio_analysis.ipynb):

 1. **Activate the virtual environment:**
     ```bash